JingweiToo/Machine-Learning-Toolbox/README.md

 ## List of available machine learning methods
-* Click on the name of algorithm to check and set the detailed parameters
+* Click on the name of algorithm to check and use the *opts* to set the detailed parameters

 | No. | Abbreviation | Name                                                                              |
 |-----|--------------|-----------------------------------------------------------------------------------|